DrVeseli/Obsidian/README.md

-This is the Obsidian vault, do not touch manually
+This is the Obsidian vault, do not touch it in GitHub!